shixiao/cs426-spring2023-labs/lab0/lab0.md

 **C2.** Parallelize your implementation of `PredRange` for `StripedStringSet` by spinning up a goroutine for each stripe and aggregate the results in the end.

 **C3.** Pick _one_ of the `adds+counts`, `scans:serial`, or `scans:parallel` sub-benchmarks.
 Run the provided subbenchmark and see the difference in performance between `LockedStringSet` and `StripedStringSet` with 2 stripes.
 What do you observe?
 Is that expected?
 Why?
-Include your response in `discussions.txt` under a heading **C3**.
+Include your response in `discussions.md` under a heading **C3**.
 (For a hint, see **ExtraCredit2**.)

 Note: `+` is a special character in regexes, to run the `adds+counts` benchmark, you need to escape the `+` in the command line arg to `-bench`.

 **C4.** Use the same subbenchmark as C3.
 Generate a graph visualization of a profile for `StripedStringSet` with `stripeCount == NumCPU() * 2`.
 Name this `profile_striped_num_cpu_times_two.png`.

 **ExtraCredit2.** Discuss the effect of the parameter stripeCount on the performance (compared to `LockedStringSet`).
 What do you notice?
 Why?
 What's the optimal stripeCount (feel free to try other numbers and include the result in the discussion)?
-Include your thoughts in `discussions.txt` under a heading **ExtraCredit2**.
+Include your thoughts in `discussions.md` under a heading **ExtraCredit2**.

 # End of Lab 0
 ---